 The Msg Receive check box is an option for annunciators with LCDs only.
-If marked, this annunciator receives messages about this input point to display in its Alarm List.
-If not marked, the annunciator does not receive messages about this input point to display in its Alarm List.
+If marked, this annunciator will receive messages about this input point to display in its Alarm List.
+If not marked, the annunciator will not receive messages about this input point to display in its Alarm List.